JRomIV/cyclistic-case-study/README.md

 ## Recommendations
 #### 1. Introduce Additional Membership Options

-Introduce flexible membership options that would cater towards current casual riders.
-A tier membership that would allow for weekend riders to subscribe to "Weekend Memberships or “Seasonal Passes” could leverage peak times for the casual base.
+Introduce flexible membership options that could give casual riders a reason to stick around, especially during peak seasons.

-#### 2. Enhance Access to Preferred Bike Types
+#### 2. Improve Access to Preferred Bike Types

-While classic bikes are the most used, this may be due to limited availability of electric bikes.
-By verifying rider preferences and ensuring a sufficient supply of preferred bikes at key locations, we can attract more riders and improve satisfaction.
+Classic bikes are used the most, but that might just be because they’re more available.
+Making sure popular bike types, like electric bikes, are easy to find at busy stations could help improve the rider experience and meet actual demand.

 #### 3. Promote a Sense of Community

-Create engaging features that allow riders to track and share ride statistics, achievements, or distances.
-Casual riders may find value in competing with friends or unlocking rewards for completing milestones.
+Create engaging features that allow riders to track and share ride stats, achievements, or distances.
+Casual riders may be more likely to return when the experience feels rewarding.

 #### 4. Offer Exclusive Perks for Subscribers

-Provide added value for subscribers through benefits like priority access to electric bikes or discounts at businesses near high-traffic stations.
-This could make it more appealing for casual riders to considering an upgrade.
+Perks like early access to electric bikes or discounts at nearby businesses can make a subscription feel more valuable.
+Small benefits like these could help nudge casual riders toward upgrading.